Go Back

 • sticks unsalted butter, room temperature

-• 1 teaspoon pure vanilla paste or extract
+• 1 teaspoon vanilla paste or extract

 • ½ teaspoon Kosher salt